Trump claims Capitol riot suspects being ‘persecuted so unfairly’

 A rally in support of the mob suspects is planned for this Saturday

-Donald Trump has offered his public support to those accused of joining the 6 January riot at the US Capitol which killed five people, claiming that suspects are “being persecuted so unfairly,” just days before a “Justice for J6” rally in Washington is set to commemorate the insurrection.
+Donald Trump has offered his public support to those accused of joining the 6 January riot at the US Capitol which killed five people, claiming that suspects are “being persecuted so unfairly”, just days before a “Justice for J6” rally in Washington is set to commemorate the insurrection.

 “Our hearts and minds are with the people being persecuted so unfairly relating to the January 6th protest concerning the Rigged Presidential Election,” the former president wrote in a statement on Thursday.
 “In addition to everything else, it has proven conclusively that we are a two-tiered system of justice.”

 On Saturday, former Trump campaign operative Matt Braynard plans to host a “Justice for J6” rally with his organisation Look Ahead America.
-He has said the demonstration will be peaceful, and is meant to highlight what he argues is overzealous prosecution of the Capitol demonstrators, who ranged from peaceful protestors to those violently attacking police.
+He has said the demonstration will be peaceful, and is meant to highlight what he argues is overzealous prosecution of the Capitol demonstrators, who ranged from peaceful protesters to those violently attacking police.

 “These people’s faces are up on billboards,” he told The New York Times on Wednesday.
 “They’re losing their jobs.
 They’re losing their homes.
 They’re spending all their savings on attorneys.
-They’re going bankrupt for doing what on any other day, for any other cause would have gotten you a $50 fine and a slap on the wrist.”
+They’re going bankrupt for doing what on any other day, for any other cause, would have gotten you a $50 fine and a slap on the wrist.”

 Donald Trump has denied any responsibility for causing the Capitol riot, but has long spoken sympathetically about those who joined in the mob, releasing a video the day his supporters ransacked the Capitol as Congress met to certify his election loss where he told them, “We love you, you’re very special.”

-Still, the ex-president, as well as virtually all other top Republicans in Washington, are steering clear of the demonstration this weekend.
+Still, the ex-president, as well as virtually every other top Republicans in Washington, are steering clear of the demonstration this weekend.
 Mr Trump views the event as a “setup” to make him look bad in the eyes of the media, anonymous sources told The New York Times.

 Those accused of joining the riot, meanwhile, have sometimes turned on their big-name backer, saying their violent actions were a direct result of the former president’s words.